 Q: What are the best PDF parsing tools for RAG LLMs?

-A: The "best" tools for RAG LLMs depend on your specific needs, but popular choices include cloud services like Google Cloud Document AI and specialized AI parsers such as LlamaParse.
-Open-source libraries like pdfminer.six are excellent for customization, while commercial APIs offer high accuracy, often achieving over 90% extraction precision for text and tables.
+A: The “best” tools for RAG LLMs depend on your specific needs, but popular choices include cloud services like Google Cloud Document AI and specialized AI parsers such as LlamaParse.
+Open-source libraries like pdfminer.six are excellent for customization, while commercial APIs generally offer higher accuracy for text and tables at the cost of less fine-grained control.

 Q: How can I accurately extract structured data like tables from PDFs for RAG?

 A: To accurately extract structured data like tables, use tools with advanced layout analysis and machine learning capabilities, such as cloud-based Document AI services or specialized AI parsers.
-These services can detect table boundaries, identify merged cells, and convert table data into structured formats like Markdown or JSON with high fidelity, typically improving extraction accuracy by 25-30% compared to basic methods.
+These services can detect table boundaries, identify merged cells, and convert table data into structured formats like Markdown or JSON with meaningfully higher fidelity compared to basic text-extraction methods.

 Q: What are the common pitfalls when preparing PDF data for RAG?

 A: Common pitfalls include losing contextual information during conversion to flat text, inaccurate table extraction, failure to process scanned documents (lack of OCR), and creating overly large or context-poor data chunks.
-Addressing these requires a multi-stage approach combining OCR, intelligent layout parsing, and Semantic Chunking to improve retrieval relevance by up to 20%.
+Addressing these requires a multi-stage approach combining OCR, intelligent layout parsing, and Semantic Chunking to improve retrieval relevance.

 Q: How does the cost of advanced PDF parsing tools compare?